zeushrimp/zeushrimp/README.md

 - On-site support for FA production lines
 - FA-related PC control and system operation
-- PLC, Vision PC, and MES data flow verification and issue handling
+- Verification and troubleshooting of data flow between PLC, Vision PC, MES, and Web systems
-- Real-time troubleshooting in production environments
+- Real-time issue handling in production environments
 - Direct communication with local engineers and stakeholders
-- Stabilization of web monitoring and history management systems
+- Stabilization of web monitoring and history management systems used on-site

 ---